Cesco16/NanoExpansion/README.md

 Tool for extraction and characterization of Short Tandem Repeats (STRs) data from nanopore sequencing.

+## How to use NanoExpansion

+*1. Download the repository

+*2. Create and activate the conda environment

+conda env create -f requirements.yaml conda activate nanoexpansion

 ## Example of usage

 ![Example of STR with interruption pattern in gene DMPK](images/STR_eg.PNG)